muskankesharwani/de_assignmet_muskan/README.md

 ##  Assumptions Made:

 - Orders represent a complete transaction, associated with exactly one customer.
+- Staging models are views for dev agility; dims/facts/analyses are tables/views as needed for performance.
 - Products and regions are static dimensions with no history tracking required (no SDC applied).
 - Customer data frequently changes, hence Type 2 SCD applied using snapshots.
 - The primary grain of the fact table is at the order level (one row per order).